AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

             Vector (Idx) := Idx * 2;
          end loop;

-  * Compiler understands :ada:`Idx` has to be a valid index for :ada:`Vector`, so no runtime checks are necessary
+  * Compiler understands :ada:`Idx` has to be a valid index for :ada:`Vector`, so no run-time checks are necessary

 --------------------------------
 Nth Dimension Array Attributes